dribnet/purvs/README.md

   * `offsety` : y offset of the second circle relative to the first one

+First time working on this Project 2.
 I changed a few things about the sketch using the same code.
 Changed darkBlue fill to pink.
 Changed space between letters from 250 to 200.
 Changed strokeWeight from 4 to 6.